 Both organisations have a clear focus on ensuring the entrepreneurial spirit is as healthy as possible, and that startups have the support they need to succeed in an ever-changing environment.

 The partnership is a first for both, as Startup Vic seeks to scale its influence and support, and Victoria University drives a strong focus on entrepreneurship and innovative education models.

-The partnership will launch several projects in 2019, in particular, FOUND, joint research into Victoria’s startup founder community.
+The partnership will launch several projects in 2019, in particular, Duct Tape, joint research into Victoria’s startup founder community.

-Each year, FOUND will unearth the reality of founding rapid-growth, globally-focused startup businesses in Victoria.
+Each year, Duct Tape will unearth the reality of founding rapid-growth, globally-focused startup businesses in Victoria.
 It will profile members of Victoria's founder community, capturing previously hidden truths about the challenges faced by an increasingly diverse — and dispersed — cohort of founders.
-FOUND will unveil the hidden figures that frame the startup experience, and in turn help guide policy decisions to benefit the industry.
+Duct Tape will unveil the hidden figures that frame the startup experience, and in turn help guide policy decisions to benefit the industry.

 "Many reports benchmark the startup ecosystem and its growth.
 We want to get to the bottom of what the real granular pain-points are for startup founders and then solve them in partnership with industry and policy makers," said Startup Victoria CEO Judy Anderson.

 VU Vice-Chancellor Peter Dawkins said “we hope that sharing these personal stories will inspire policymakers, as well as those in education and service provision, to better support our complex and creative founder community both now and into the future.”

 The goal of Duct Tape is to provide an honest reading of the current state of the founder ecosystem in Victoria.

 Duct Tape will inform, inspire and support the growth and maturation of entrepreneurship across Victoria, particularly for first-generation and migrant founders, and those in the western suburbs of Melbourne by shining a spotlight on real stories of founder successes, challenges and needs.